Architect in ChargePieter Bannenberg, Walter van Dijk, Kamiel Klaasse

 Acoustics and Fire SafetyDGMR

-From the architect.
+Text description provided by the architects.
 The Katreinetoren in Utrecht is the home base of NS Stations, the department of the Dutch Railway (NS) that develops and services railway stations in the Netherlands.

 The 15 stories 55m high tower is built right on top of Utrecht Centraal, the biggest railway station in the Netherlands.
 The entrance is positioned conveniently in the Central Hall!